acquia/http-hmac-spec/README.md

 * `realm`: The provider, for example "Acquia", "MyCompany", etc.
 * `id`: The API key's unique identifier, which is an arbitrary string
-* `timestamp`: A Unix timestamp (which may be treated by the server as part of the nonce) represented as a float with 6 digit (microtime) precision
 * `nonce`:  a hex version 4 (or version 1) UUID.
 * `version`: the version of this spec
 * `signature`: the Signature (base64 encoded) as described below.